kuhyx/slavic_game_jam/README.md

 # Danger Field Game

-A browser-based danger field game where players navigate through an open area filled with hidden and visible dangers.
-The game provides multiple types of feedback to enhance the gaming experience.
+A challenging browser-based danger field game where players must navigate through a deadly minefield using visual and audio cues.
+One wrong step ends the game!

 ## Features

 ### Core Gameplay
 - **Player Movement**: Navigate using WASD keys or arrow keys
-- **Open Field**: No internal walls - only outer boundary is impassable
+- **Open Minefield**: No internal walls - only outer boundary is impassable
-- **Mixed Dangers**: Scattered visual and audio danger squares throughout the field
+- **Deadly Dangers**: Both visual and hidden dangers end the game instantly
+- **High Stakes**: Navigate carefully - there are no second chances!
-- **Goal**: Reach the exit (🏁) while avoiding various types of dangers
+- **Goal**: Reach the exit (🏁) without touching any dangerous squares

 ### Feedback Systems
 - **Visual Feedback**: